haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Ben Weatherstaff,” he answered, and then he added with a surly chuckle, “I’m lonely mysel’ except when he’s with me,” and he jerked his thumb toward the robin.

-“He’s th’ only friend I’ve got.”
+“He’s the only friend I’ve got.”

 “I have no friends at all,” said Mary.